dblokstudios/dblokstudios.github.io/_posts/1902-04-01-the_hounds_of_the_baskerville.md

 ---
 layout: post
-title: The Hound
+title: The Hounds
-subtitle: of the Baskervilles
+subtitle: of the Baskerville
 author: Sir Arthur Conan Doyle
-updated: 0001-01-01
+updated:
 tags:
   - one
   - two